xunweiyee/End-to-end-ASR-Pytorch/experiment_results.md

 | CNN       | MLP        | 0.5884  | 4.092    |
 | CNN       | CNN        | 1       | 7.031    |
 | CNN       | ANN        | 0.9982  | 7.065    |

-//Training time too long, to be calculated on our own data set
-1. Metrics are saved in two dictionaries: Solver.eval_stats and Solver.train_stats
-2. Solver.print_msg is called during every validation, change "valid_step" parmas in the config file to change the printing frequency
-3. ctc_weight is set to 1.0 to omit the training of attention networks, to speed up training process
-4. Training Command: ```python main.py --config config/libri/asr_example.yaml --njobs 8```